Course Substitutions

 Independent and Field Studies

-History majors who entered the university prior to Fall 2015 may apply a maximum of two independent or field study courses to their upper-division elective requirements.
-History majors who entered the university starting Fall 2015 may petition to apply a maximum of one independent or field study course to their upper-division elective requirement.
+History majors may petition to apply a maximum of one upper-division independent or field study course to their elective requirement.
 Independent or field study courses may not satisfy chronological distribution requirements.

 History minors may petition to apply a maximum of two independent or field study courses.